pjchung/pjchung.github.io/syllabus/syllabus.md

 * Esophageal Function Tests
 * Gastroesophageal Reflux Disease
 * Endoluminal Approaches to Gastroesophageal Reflux Disease
-* The Management of Barrettâs Esophagus
+* The Management of Barrett's Esophagus
-* The Endoscopic Treatment of Barrettâs Esophagus
+* The Endoscopic Treatment of Barrett's Esophagus
-* **The Management of Paraesophageal Hiatal Hernia** &#x2713;
+* **The Management of Paraesophageal Hiatal Hernia** &#x2713; <!-- check mark -->
-* The Management of Pharyngeal Esophageal (Zenkerâs) Diverticula
+* The Management of Pharyngeal Esophageal (Zenker's Diverticula)
 * The Management of Achalasia of the Esophagus
 * The Management of Disorders of Esophageal Motility
 * The Management of Esophageal Tumors